 Order Take Out

 Restaurants are especially vulnerable during this crisis.
 People started avoiding restaurants when the first Coronavirus cases started appearing in the country.
 Now with mandatory restrictions on dine-in restaurants, many businesses depend solely on take out orders to stay in operation.
 Some restaurants which are forced to close are selling off the perishable food items that they will no longer be able to sell to the public.
 Contact your local restaurants and find out if they are offering take-out and delivery, or offer to buy their unused perishables.

 Keep Paying Your Service Workers

 If you have a regular house cleaner, dog walker, babysitter or maintenance person, consider paying them a portion of what you normally pay them during the pandemic.
 Some people are paying a regular salary with the expectation that the workers will make up the work when the pandemic is over.
 If you know of someone who could still use their services during the outbreak, refer them.
-This is the time to help keep these service people working so that they will still be able to operate when this is over.
+This is the time to so that they will still be able to operate when this is over.

 Leave Good Reviews

 Most people who patronize a business never leave a review, good or bad.
 This is the time to start leaving good reviews for your favorite businesses.
 Flood their social media pages with positive messages and in-depth reviews of their products and services.
 Not only will you be helping their sales, but you will also be boosting their morale at a bleak time for many small businesses.